Teenlife

 Pretty Little Liars Teen TV show

 The perfect qualities of a teenage TV show are one of a kind—or at least they would have appalled the literary classic authors you’re dedicatedly skimming for summer reading.
 Always filled with suspense, humor, and at least one person hammered on the ol’ amber nectar, teenage television is a requisite guilty pleasure.
-Its charm, which is only at times drowned by copious amounts of angst (I’m looking at you Arrow), is the perfect place to pass a day on vacation while learning all the trite lessons a coming-of-age story has to offer.
-To help get rid of that summer boredom, here are the 10 Top Teen TV shows of all time—mind the alliteration, it might help with that next poetry report you’ve been assigned.
+Its charm, which is only at times drowned by copious amounts of angst (I’m looking at you, Arrow), is the perfect place to pass a day on vacation while learning all the trite lessons a coming-of-age story has to offer.
+To help eliminate that summer boredom, here are the 10 Top Teen TV shows of all time—mind the alliteration, it might help with that next poetry report you’ve been assigned.
 If any of these are on your Netflix queue, it’s time to move them up!

 1. Skins

 Skins tells the story of a group of rebellious teens living across the Pond.
 There’s a lot about this series that makes it a competent piece: With Slumdog Millionaire’s Dev Patel, the casting is spot-on, the acting quite good, and the playlist is fun to listen to.
 But Skins isn’t about just that: this one sticks out because it gives teenage viewers something they can relate to.
 No matter how far-fetched the scenarios seem, at each episode’s core is the universal tale of the peaks and pits of puberty.
 Every season one watcher can admit they wanted to be as confident as Tony—just without the sociopathic tendencies.
-Overall, this series manages to balance serious issues, from eating disorders to sexuality with the silly and comedic.
+Overall, this series balances serious issues, from eating disorders to sexuality, with the silly and comedic.
 Definitely not a show for the open-minded to miss.

 2. Friday Night Lights